tsostarics/website/content/_index.md

 action_link: /about/
 action_type: text
 description: |
-  Hi, I am a PhD student in Linguistics at Northwestern University.
+  Hi, I am a systems engineer in Chicago with a PhD in Linguistics from Northwestern University.
-  This is my personal website where I host things related to my research, data science, and other projects.
+  This is my personal website where I host things related to my research, data science, design work, and other projects.
-  I took the photos used throughout the site.
 image_left: true
 images:
 - img/cities-c.png